 \section{Abstract}

-Backchannels and fillers are important linguistic expressions in dialogue, but are under-represented in modern transformer-based language models (LMs).
-Our work studies the representation of them in language models using three fine-tuning strategies.
-The models are trained on three dialogue corpora in English and Japanese, where backchannels and fillers are preserved and annotated, to investigate how fine-tuning can help LMs learn their representations.
-We first apply clustering analysis to the learnt representation of backchannels and fillers, and have found increased silhouette scores in representations from fine-tuned models, which suggests that fine-tuning enables LMs to distinguish the nuanced semantic variation in different backchannel and filler use.
-We also use natural language generation (NLG) metrics to confirm that the utterances generated by fine-tuned language models resemble human-produced utterances more closely.
-Our findings suggest the potentials of transforming general LMs into conversational LMs that are more capable of producing human-like languages adequately.
+Backchannels and fillers are important linguistic expressions in dialogue, but often treated as ‘noise’ to be bypassed in modern transformer-based language models (LMs).
+Here, we study how they are represented in LMs using three fine-tuning strategies on three dialogue corpora in English and Japanese, in which backchannels and fillers are both preserved and annotated.
+This allows us to investigate how fine-tuning can help LMs learn these representations.
+We first apply clustering analysis to the learnt representation of backchannels and fillers, and find increased silhouette scores in representations from fine-tuned models, which suggests that fine-tuning enables LMs to distinguish the nuanced semantic variation in different backchannel and filler use.
+We also employ natural language generation metrics and qualitative analyses to verify that utterances produced by fine-tuned LMs resemble those produced by humans more closely.
+Our findings suggest the potential for transforming general LMs into conversational LMs that can produce human-like language more adequately.